 - Medical Detoxification: For Suboxone and Adderall abuse, drug detox treatment may be necessary.
 This involves supervised withdrawal in a controlled medical setting, where healthcare professionals can manage withdrawal symptoms and provide support.

 - Behavioral Therapy: Behavioral therapy is often a key component of substance abuse treatment.
-Cognitive-behavioral therapy (CBT), contingency management, and motivational enhancement therapy are examples of approaches that may be effective in addressing the underlying issues contributing to substance abuse.
+Cognitive-behavioral therapy (CBT), contingency management, and motivational enhancement therapy are examples of effective approaches in addressing the underlying issues contributing to substance abuse.

 - Support Groups: Support groups, such as Narcotics Anonymous (NA) or SMART Recovery, can provide a sense of community and understanding.
 Sharing experiences with others who have gone through similar struggles can be beneficial.